osm2vectortiles/osm2vectortiles/faq.md

 ## What is the difference from other Projects like Kartotherian or Mapzen Vector Tiles?

-We are big fans of Kartotherian and Mapzen but believe not only the process to produce vector tiles should be open, but also the rendered data to make it really accessible for everyone to create their own maps.
+We are big fans of Kartotherian and Mapzen but believe not only the process to produce vector tiles should be open, but also the rendered data to make it really easy for everyone to create their own maps.
-These projects provide public vector tile servers as well but do not provide any downloads.
+These projects provide public vector tile servers as well but do not provide vector tiles downloads.
-Additionally our projects has close compatibility to Mapbox Streets v5 and v6 which allows using the superior tooling from Mapbox for creating maps.
+Additionally our projects has close compatibility to Mapbox Streets v5 and v6, which allows using the superior tooling from Mapbox for creating maps (such as open-source [MapBox Studio Classic](https://www.mapbox.com/mapbox-studio-classic/)).
 We are looking forward to contribute back to projects like Kartotherian with our improved source project and mapping files.

 ## Who is behind this project?

-The OSM2VectorTiles project started as a study project of Geometa Lab supported and made possible by Klokan Technologies.
+The OSM2VectorTiles project started as a student project at Geometa Lab HSR supported and made possible by Klokan Technologies GmbH.
 We are map enthusiasts who want to make OpenStreetMap accessible for everyone again.